shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     display(df.limit(100))
     ```

 8. Under the results, use the **+ Code** button to add a new code cell to the notebook.
-Then in the new cell, add the following code to display the DataFrame's schema:
+Then in the new cell, add the following code to display the dataframe's schema:

     ```Python
     df.printSchema()
     ```

-9. Run the new cell and verify that the DataFrame schema matches the **orderSchema** you defined.
-The **printSchema** function can be useful when using a dataFrame with an automatically inferred schema.
+9. Run the new cell and verify that the dataframe schema matches the **orderSchema** you defined.
+The **printSchema** function can be useful when using a dataframe with an automatically inferred schema.

-## Analyze data in a DataFrame
+## Analyze data in a dataframe

-The **DataFrame** object in Spark is similar to a Pandas dataframe in Python, and includes a wide range of functions that you can use to manipulate, filter, group, and otherwise analyze the data it contains.
+The **dataframe** object in Spark is similar to a Pandas dataframe in Python, and includes a wide range of functions that you can use to manipulate, filter, group, and otherwise analyze the data it contains.

-### Filter a DataFrame
+### Filter a dataframe

 1. Add a new code cell to the notebook, and enter the following code in it: